build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ## Conclusion

 Congratulations!
 You have built a real-time streaming analytics application on Apache Kafka.
-More specifically, you have setup a ECS task to produce sample clickstream data to the MSK Serverless Cluster.
-This clickstream data is then consumed by a Flink application running in Amazon Kinesis Analytics, processed and written to Amazon OpenSearch.
+More specifically, you have set up an ECS task to produce sample clickstream data to the MSK Serverless Cluster.
+This clickstream data is then consumed by a Flink application running in Amazon Kinesis Analytics, processed, and written to Amazon OpenSearch.

 If you want to learn more about streaming and Apache Kafka on AWS, you can check out the following blog posts:

 * [Data processing with Kafka Streams - An overview of stateless operations ](https://www.buildon.aws/posts/data-processing-with-kafka-streams-stateless-operations)
 * [In the land of the sizing, the one-partition Kafka topic is king](https://www.buildon.aws/posts/in-the-land-of-the-sizing-the-one-partition-kafka-topic-is-king/01-what-are-partitions)
 * [My Event is More Urgant than Yours: Prioritizing Event Processing with Apache Kafka](https://www.buildon.aws/posts/prioritizing-event-processing-with-apache-kafka)